solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

   </figcaption>
 </figure>

 To generate fine-grained structures, the merged point cloud is fed into a residual network.
-The network consists of an encoder (based on PointNet) and a decoder which learns a refinement for each point which is then added point-by-point to the merged cloud.
-At this stage we have generated the final output point cloud, which represents the predicted complete shape of the object.
+The network consists of an encoder (based on PointNet) and a decoder which learns a refinement for each point that is then added point-by-point to the merged cloud.

 > Coarse-to-fine pass to model fine details of the object

+At this stage we have generated the final output point cloud which represents the predicted complete shape of the object.

 ## 4. The Loss Function

-To compare the predicted shape to the ground truth shape we need a metric that judges the simlarity between the two point clouds of the shapes.
+To compare the predicted shape to the ground truth shape we need a metric that judges the similarity between the point clouds of the predicted and ground truth shape.
 Possible candidates for the distance metric are the Chamfer Distance (CD) and the Earth Mover's Distance (EMD).

 ### Chamfer Distance